Taking the Stock Market Punches

 This is the fourth installment of my three-part series on why you should include stocks in your retirement savings.
 Fourth part of three?
 Don’t worry; I am actually good with numbers.
 The last three columns discussed why buying stocks makes sense when preparing for and living through retirement.
 This fourth article is different.
-Instead of saying why you should include stocks, I’m looking at why a whole bunch of folks can’t seem to hold onto them.
+Instead of writing about why you should include stocks, I’m going to share my experience with why folks can’t seem to hold onto them.

-In almost everything we buy, low prices seem like a good thing.
-If a computer I was going to buy for $2000 was priced at $1700, I wouldn’t worry about buying it.
-Sure, the price may come down more, but I am getting a heck of a deal if I scoop it up now.
+In almost everything we buy low prices seem like a good thing.
+If a computer I was going to buy for $2,000 was priced at $1,700, I would find it more appealing.
+Sure, the price may come down some, but I get a heck of a deal if I scoop it up now.

-When it comes to investments, however, folks don’t like it when they are on sale.
-Since the stock market has averaged one 30% down year for every five since World War II, folks see sales quite regularly.
-That the stock market has grown to 50 times its value since then is no consolation when you’re watching your portfolio plummet that one year out of five.
+When it comes to investments, however, folks don’t like when they are on sale.
+Since the stock market has averaged one 30% downturn every five years since World War II, folks see sales quite regularly.
+That the stock market has grown to well over 50 times its value since then is no consolation when you’re watching your portfolio plummet.

-While that is a valid point if we talk about a single stock, it is not when we talk about the stock market.
+While that is a valid point if we look at a single stock, it is not valid when we look at the entire stock market.
 A single stock can go bankrupt.
-Barring the U.S. government nationalizing all public companies, a successful invasion of a foreign power, or the caldera under Yellowstone erupting and ending all life in the United States, it isn’t likely that the companies in the S&P 500 or any other stock index are all heading to zero at the same time.
+Barring the U.S. government nationalizing all public companies, a successful invasion of a foreign power, or the caldera under Yellowstone erupting and ending all life in the United States, it isn’t likely every company in the S&P 500 or any other stock index are all heading to zero at the same time.

 And if any of those events happen, trust me; your retirement portfolio won’t be on the top of your mind.

-So, with my encouragement, and your own study, you may start adding or increasing your holdings of stocks in your investment mix.
+Knowing this, you may want to start adding or increasing stocks in your investment mix.
 But please don’t do so if you can’t stand what might happen next.
-2008 wasn’t that long ago.
+Watching your investments drop in 2022 wasn’t fun, and 2008 wasn’t that long ago.
 You’ve seen how dire the market can look.
-You’ve seen fear in the eyes of many investors—amateurs and professionals alike.
+You’ve seen fear in many investors—amateurs and professionals alike.
 The stock market will punch you in the gut now and then.
-Toughen up, be ready for it, and make sure you have a good defense in case of this inevitability.
+Toughen up, be ready for it, and make sure you have a good defense in place for this inevitability.

 That, or stay out of the fight.